About Aquarium Lighting

 Do I need an aquarium light timer?

-Although it is not necessary, there are unspeakable advantages of this; It simulates the day-night cycle perfectly, it saves energy, when you’re on a vacation it works automatically and gives the light to the plants.
+Although it is not necessary, there are unspeakable advantages of an aquarium light timer being used along with bulbs; It helps to simulate the day-night cycle perfectly, timers save energy, when you’re on a vacation it works automatically and gives the light to the plants in your fish tank.
 I use timers on all my tanks.
 An electronic one costs only $10 and it is possible to connect as many cables as needed to one timer.

 Which aquarium plants have low requirements on light?